pawelad/music_snapshot/README.md

 # music_snapshot
-Saving a snapshot of your day as a Spotify playlist.
+Save a snapshot of your day as a Spotify playlist.

 🚧 Work In Progress 🚧